samael205/Programming-Challenges/ImageToASCII/README.md

 };
 ```
-and convert them to ASCII art using python script
+Convert them to ASCII art using python script

 # Installation